Miguel Vargas Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.54 team ERA that ranks seventh across all MLB pitching staffs.
+- The Brewers' 3.57 team ERA ranks seventh across all MLB pitching staffs.

-- Brewers pitchers combine to rank 14th in baseball in home runs surrendered (39 total, 1.1 per game).
+- The Brewers rank 15th in baseball in home runs allowed (43 total, 1.2 per game).

-- Peralta makes the start for the Brewers, his seventh of the season.
-He is 3-2 with a 3.12 ERA and 41 strikeouts in 34 2/3 innings pitched.
+- Miley (3-1 with a 2.31 ERA and 21 strikeouts in 35 2/3 innings pitched) gets the start for the Brewers, his seventh of the season.

-- The righty's last time out was on Wednesday against the Colorado Rockies, when he threw six innings, surrendering two earned runs while allowing seven hits.
+- In his last appearance on Thursday, the lefty went six innings against the Colorado Rockies, allowing three earned runs while surrendering six hits.

+- The 36-year-old has an ERA of 2.31, with 5.4 strikeouts per nine innings, in six games this season.
+Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.